Skip to contents

 6 AT1G01220.1 470155|PACid:16 0.015210 0.1533 0.09919

-Here blast_params and aa_aln_params take an character string specifying the parameters that shall be passed to BLAST and MAFFT.
-The notation of these parameters must follow the command line call of the stand alone versions of BLAST and MAFFT: e.g. blast_params = "blast_params = -matrix BLOSUM80" and aa_aln_params = "--maxiterate 1 --clustalout".
+Here aligner_params and aa_aln_params take a character string specifying the parameters that shall be passed to DIAMOND2 (or BLAST when aligner = "blast") and MAFFT, respectively.
+The notation of these parameters must follow the command line call of the stand alone versions of DIAMOND2 and MAFFT: e.g. aligner_params = "--matrix BLOSUM80" and aa_aln_params = "--maxiterate 1 --clustalout".